One of the many extraordinary traits birds have is their sleep pattern. Yes, birds do sleep, but they don't sleep like mammals do.

 The down jacket design was patterned after sleeping birds.
 A bird fluffs up its feathers to better cover its body when sleeping in order to keep its body temperature high.
 The bird will also experience thermogenesis, and some birds take this one step further in cold temperatures by making themselves undergo a controlled hypothermia called "nocturnal torpor."

-Researchers still don't have the complete answer to how migrating birds sleep, though several studies have tried.
-One focused on Swainson's Thrushes and discovered that Swainson's Thrushes take hundreds of daytime naps to make up for no nighttime sleep.
+Researchers still don't have the complete answer to how migrating birds sleep.
+One study focused on Swainson's Thrushes and discovered that they take hundreds of daytime naps to make up for no nighttime sleep.
 Birds like ducks and geese that fly in J and V formations will use unihemispheric slow-wave sleep when not in the head of the group.